tonglyu/CitiBike_Visualization/README.md

 ### Slide 2 - Why chose this project
 - Interesting: Bicycles are popular vehicles in our daily life, shared bicycles perfectly solves the problem of the last mile travel for people.
 It is also a healthy and eco-friendly means of transportation.
-- Useful: company will know when and where to put more share bikes.
+- Useful: Company will know when and where to put more share bikes.
 And bike users know where they can find a share bike.
 It helps to offer services and maximize the use efficiency of every bike.
 - Important: It helps company/investors to make decision based on statistics data chart.

 ### Slide 3 - Characters of the subject